cathydutton/cathydutton.github.io/_portfolio/2016-11-11-Buy-a-rod-fishing-licence.md

 During the project I was responsible for:

-* Content design
-* Interaction design
-* Observing user research sessions and defining outcomes
-* Prototyping design concepts on paper, in code and with Balsamiq
+* <a href="interaction-design">Interaction design, prototyping design concepts on paper, in code and with Balsamiq</a>
+* <a href="user-journey" class="heading">Creating an optimised user journey</a>
+* <a href="data-driven-design" class="heading">Data driven design, designing and implementing tests to improve the userbility of design features</a>
+* <a href="new-features" class="heading">Researching, testing and designing new features</a>
-* Delivering continuous improvements to the live service based on user feedback gathered from online sales, call centers and analytics
+* <a href="content-design">Content design, delivering continuous improvements to the live service based on user feedback gathered from online sales, call centers and analytics</a>
-* Designing and implementing tests to improve the userbility of design features
-* Creating and sharing Google analytics reports
+* <a href="#">Creating and sharing Google analytics reports</a>

 <h2 class="heading">The service</h2>